isabelaclass/dio-boot/README.md

 # DIO Santander Code 2024 Bootcamp

-Repository created to save the projects developed during the bootecamp.
+Repository created to save the projects developed during the bootcamp.

 ## Author